fragtex-eth/DezentralizedMR-Website/README.md

 # Decentralized Surveys

-Decentralized Surveys is a React-based web application for creating, participating in, and reviewing surveys on the Ethereum blockchain.
+Decentralized Surveys is a React-based web application for creating, participating in, and reviewing surveys on the Goerli Testnet.

 ## Quickstart